microsoft/azuredatastudio/extensions/merge-conflict/README.md

 See [documentation](https://code.visualstudio.com/docs/editor/versioncontrol#_merge-conflicts).

-**Notice** This is a an extension that is bundled with Visual Studio Code.
+**Notice** This is a an extension that is bundled with SQL Operations Studio.